 There are four major areas of study of neuroeconomics:-

-- Game theory – It applies mathematical models of conflict and cooperation between rational and intelligent decision makers.
-Game theory perfectly explains oligopolistic nature of oil, which totally depends upon choices made by the players in the industry.
+- Game theory – It applies mathematical models of conflict and cooperation between rational and intelligent decision-makers.
+Game theory perfectly explains the oligopolistic nature of oil, which totally depends upon choices made by the players in the industry.

 - Intertemporal choice is the process by which people decide what and how much to do at various times; choices made at one time influence the choice available at other times.

 - Social decision making – While most research on decision making tends to focus on individuals making choices outside of a social context, it is also important to consider decisions that involve social interactions.
 An important aspect of social interaction is trust.
 The likelihood of one individual cooperating with another is directly related to how much the first person trusts the second to cooperate.